olcf/olcf-user-docs/software/profiling/TAU.rst

 	MULTI__CUDA.Tesla_V100-SXM2-16GB.domain_d.active_cycles
 	MULTI__achieved_occupancy

-- There are many folders because the achieved occupancy is calculated with this formula
+There are many directories because the achieved occupancy is calculated with this formula

-  - Achieved_occupancy=CUDA.Tesla_V100-SXM2-16GB.domain_d.active_warps/CUDA.Tesla_V100-SXM2-16GB.domain_d.active_cycles
+``Achieved_occupancy = CUDA.Tesla_V100-SXM2-16GB.domain_d.active_warps / CUDA.Tesla_V100-SXM2-16GB.domain_d.active_cycles``

-- You can see in the window with the profilinf data after you pack them and execute paraprof, the profiling data are not across all the processes, it depends if a routine (color) is executed across all of them or not based on the type of the rourine CPU/GPU
+You can see in the window with the profiling data after you pack them and execute paraprof, the profiling data are not across all the processes, it depends if a routine (color) is executed across all of them or not based on the type of the rourine CPU/GPU.

 .. image:: /images/cupti_main.png
    :align: center